10 Easy Ways to Save $20K in a Year

 Think differently about celebrations

 Sure, you might not be able to convince your kiddos to completely give up on Santa Claus, but you can make birthdays, holidays, and other pricey celebrations more affordable by tapping into your inner elf.
 As Rosen explains, “Instead of going all out, consider more practical and smaller gifts this year.”
 Consider this logic when approaching weddings, baby gifts, birthdays, and more.
 Given that people tend to spend around $3,000—or more—on gift giving, it’s a smart strategy to test out.
-Don’t miss these 17 other habits of great money savers.
+Don’t miss these 17 other money-saving tips from people who are great at saving.

 Set up an Acorn account